 Carbon Cycle Lesson Plans, Student Activities and Graphic Organizers

-Combustion, also known as burning, is used in many areas of human society.
-The burning of fossil fuels is used in most forms of transportation and also in electricity generation.
+Also known as burning.
+Combustion is used in many areas of human society.
+The burning of fossil fuels is used in most forms of transportation and also in the generating of electricity.
+The general word equation for combustion is fuel + oxygen → carbon dioxide + water.

 This process is used by plants to create food.
-It is a chemical reaction which takes place in green parts of the plant, especially in the leaves.
+It is a chemical reaction which takes place in green parts of the plant especially in the leaves.
 The plants react water with carbon dioxide to produce glucose and oxygen.
+The equation for photosynthesis is 6CO2 + 6H2O → C6H12O6 + 6O2.

-Respiration is a reaction that takes place in all living things where energy is released from glucose using oxygen.
+This is a reaction that takes place in all living things where energy is released from glucose using oxygen.
 The products of this reaction are carbon dioxide and water.
+The equation for aerobic respiration is C6H12O6 + 6O2 → 6CO2 + 6H2O(+ energy).

-The process of breaking down organic matter by other living organisms such as worms, bacteria, and fungi, is decomposition.
+The process of breaking down organic matter by other living organisms such as worms, bacteria, and fungi.
 The decomposers then release the carbon into the atmosphere through respiration.

 Have your students put key vocabulary into practice.
 One of the things students can find really difficult is using scientific vocabulary correctly and in the appropriate context.
 Using a visual representation or visual examples as well as a written one can really help students understand abstract concepts.